Introduction to fertility

 - A history of pelvic infections or sexually transmitted diseases: Sexually transmitted infections, such as chlamydia or gonorrhea, can cause inflammation and permanent scarring of the fallopian tubes in women and a decrease in quality and motility of the sperm in the men.
 We recommend immediate evaluation for a couple attempting pregnancy when either partner has a prior history of pelvic infection.

 - Known uterine fibroids or endometrial polyps: Uterine abnormalities, such as fibroids that indent the endometrial cavity and endometrial polyps, can impair how the endometrium (the lining of the uterus) and embryo interact and reduce implantation and pregnancy rates.
 These abnormalities can also cause irregular bleeding between menstrual cycles.
 Evaluation should be pursued after 6 months of trying to achieve a pregnancy in women with a known history of these abnormalities or a history of bleeding between menstrual cycles.

 - Known male factor semen abnormalities: If a male partner has a history of infertility with a prior partner, then we advise earlier fertility evaluation, ideally within 6 months of attempting pregnancy.

+of emotional reactions.
 Despite all of this, there are many reasons to feel optimistic.
-It may be surprising to hear, but infertility is not uncommon.
-One in every six couples in the now experiences infertility and many couples treated will go on to conceive successfully.
+Through advance in modern medicare and technology many couples treated will go on to conceive successfully.